If MPs pass ridiculous laws to limit our freedom, they should be forced to abide by them too.

 At 10.45am, five minutes before take off, the officers left the room only to return a few moments later to announce they were going to remove the couple’s luggage from the aeroplane to search it.

-I would be going to a solicitor to sort this whole affair.
+be going to a solicitor to sort this whole affair.
 Sadi then told them that they were in the wrong and had not done their job properly.
-They also told the officers that they had since 8.30am to question us and our luggage had
+They also told the officers that they had since 8.30am to question us and our luggage had been on the

 Their interrogator told the KLM adviser to put them on the next flight but to the couples shock, they were told they had to pay £1,500 for new tickets.
 I said you must be joking, I’m not paying that.
 The officer went to a separate room

 with the KLM employee.
 When he emerged Aisha told him it was his responsibility to eradicate the problem he created.
 The officer left and returned to say my boss said we can’t do anything for you.